Digital collectible card game: 2014–present: Hearthstone vs. MTG Arena

 The digital card game market was expected to be as large as $1.4 billion in 2017, according to market analysis firm SuperData.
 Hearthstone encouraged the release of the digital CCGs Gwent: The Witcher Card Game and The Elder Scrolls: Legends.
 Shadowverse has also been compared favorably with Hearthstone.

 In some cases, new elements are added to the digital CCG to improve the experience that cannot be recreated physically.
 The online card games Sanctum and Star Chamber include, e.g.: game boards, animations and sound effects for some of their cards.
 The NOKs, on the other hand, offer talking figures and action-arcade game play.
 In a different case, The Eye of Judgment, a CCG that has been combined with a PlayStation 3 game, bringing innovation with the CyberCode matrix technology.
 It allows real cards bought in stores to be scanned with the PlayStation Eye and brought into the game with 3D creatures, animations, spell animations, etc. as representations.
 Hearthstone uses mechanics that would be difficult or impossible to recreate in a physical setting, such as cards that allow players to draw a random card from the entire card library currently supported by the game.

 Developers have also looked for other revenue models for offering digital CCGs to players.
 Valve's Artifact is heavily based on their multiplayer online battle arena game Dota 2, and thus features three boards (called "lanes") instead of the usual one.
 Instead of purchasing boosters with random cards, players purchased specific cards for Artifact from the Steam storefront, allowing the card economy to be driven by players.
 Gods Unchained by Immutable uses digital cards that are individually tied to blockchain elements (NFTs).
 While these cards cannot be updated, players can use blockchain transactions to buy, sell, and trade the cards with other players while online and enabling their use offline.

+In October 2022 Marvel Snap was released.
+Marvel Snap is a mobile and PC-playable collectible card game that allows players to build a deck with 12 cards each representing a Marvel villain or superhero—and each with their own unique abilities—and compete against other players in short, three-minute face-offs.